exoplatform/exo-documentation/docs/Manage-Space.rst

 - |image3| A block for spaces requests (invitations to join a space, pending requests sent, pending requests for your spaces and the list of the spaces your are managing.

-- |image4| You will have a suggestion list that recommand some spaces that you can join.
+- |image4| A suggestion list of recommended spaces to join.
    You can either send a request to join or decline the suggestion.

 - |image5| A list of the most popular spaces, listed by their harvested gamification points on the current week.